RossPLloyd/Test-repo_DL/RoboND-Writeup-Deep Learning-project - Ross Lloyd/README.md

-# Ross-Lloyd---Pick-and-PlaceDeep Learning-Writeup
+# Main folder
-Ross-Lloyd---Deep learning Writeup - Udacity RoboND

-This is the repository for my writeup of the Deep Learning project with the Udacity Robotics Nanodegree.
+This folder contains the code, weights and writeup for the project.